Child and Youth Migrants: 1924 – 1976

 In 1957, the Fairbridge Society expanded their out-of-home care in Tasmania, acquiring a property located at Exeter, nearly Launceston, called Tresca.
 Many of the children at Tresca come to Tasmania under the parent following scheme, in which parents would follow their children at a later date.
 This allowed for people often excluded from migration, such as single mothers, to migrate to Australia with support.
 However, this scheme was not successful with many parents not being allowed to or having the support to follow their children to Tasmania.

 Records of the Fairbridge Drake Society have access restrictions.
-If you lived at this home, you will need to contact us at the Tasmanian Archives for access to these records.
+If you lived at this home, you will need to contact us at the State Library and Archives of Tasmania for access to these records.

 General Records of the Society, Fairbridge-Drake Society (NS1438), from 1925 to 1985: